matwasilewski/literature-ingest/README.md

-# literature-ingest
+# literature_ingest

 # Dev
 ## Add Dependencies
 uv add pytest

 New dependency will now be visible in pyproject.toml.

 To install the dependency, run `make install`.